gaucho1978/CHEAP-LAWNMOWER-ROBOT-FROM-HOVERBOARD/README.md

    LawnMowerMEchanicalProject/FILES FOR MANUFACTURING/PDF FORMAT
 - You will fing files for manufacturing plastic supports with 3d printer in the folder:
    LawnMowerMEchanicalProject/FILES FOR MANUFACTURING/3DPrinted supports
-- The blade support shall be 3d printed, then 4 cutter blades are screwed on the 4 edges of the plastic support.
-You could also purchase a blade for lawnmower online.
-- The shaft to fix the blade is obtained modifing a screw.
-- The shaft is maintained in its vertical position through bearings.
-- The bearing is mainteined in its position through a 3d printed support interfacing bearing and the alluminium plate.
-- I used autolock bolts to fix the blade on the shaft.
+- The blade support shall be 3d printed. look ad detailed mechanical drawing to see how to assemble 3dprinted parts.

 ------------------------------
-#### BILL OF MATERIAL - TOTAL COST 120 EURO
+#### BILL OF MATERIAL - TOTAL COST around 160 EURO
 50 EURO - USED HOVERBOARD - https://www.mediaworld.it/product/p-742077/i-bike-kidplay-streetboard-one-hoverboard-6-5?ds_rl=1250284&ds_rl=1250284&gclid=CjwKCAjwiN_mBRBBEiwA9N-e_qMfsYSRb5w4XxsWQmA6IEDfbXj_eAiy6rWeXzdMz_envhganzewVxoCpBMQAvD_BwE&gclsrc=aw.ds

 20 EURO - TURNIGY 9X RADIOCONTROL OR ANY OTHER TYPE OF RC WITH PWM OUTPUT WITH AT LEAST 2 CHANNELS (ONE FOR SPEED AND ONE FOR STEERING)